mai-thao/secret-santa-nizer/README.md

 ### Wishlist
 * Instead of saving assignments to JSON files, save into sqlite3 database
 * Learn more about Fisher-Yates algorithm for more advanced randomization logic

+### How to Run the Frontend React App
+1) Execute the command: `npm run dev`
+2) Open your browser and navigate to: http://localhost:5173/
+3) Terminate the app with: Ctrl + C